bakera1/CreditDefaultSwapPricer/README.md

 (test1) C:\sandbox\test1>
 ```

+### Is the wheel sensitive to Python version?

+Currently we have published only 3.7 Python wheel for windows, however we plan to extend this to cover 3.5 & 3.6.

+### Does the package work nicely with artifactory?

 ### How can I get a quick introduction to the module?

 The module has a single isda namespace, which consists of two separate namespaces; the core isda.isda for pricing and risk and the isda.imm for a library that can generate imm date vectors.